For some reason, a lot of police officers do not treat knives and other edged weapons as a serious threat.

 I highly suggest you see how quickly a man can be incapacitated or killed by a man with a knife:

-But edged weapons are not limited to folding knives.
+One of the keys to remember is edged weapons are not limited to folding knives.
 Sure, we run across people armed with a sword on occasion, but even more frequently we run into people armed with razor blades, bottles and other improvised weapons.
-Do we recognize these threats?
+Do we really recognize these threats?

 There are a number of people who learn to carry a razor blade in their mouth.
 Then when in close contact with an officer (such as during an arrest), they move the blade from their cheek to their front teeth and slash back and forth with the blade.
 Typically, the targets available to them are your face and neck.
 Those are also two of the most vulnerable places on your body.